Monica Delgado’s Modern, Fresh Style

 I wanted to create a simple arrangement that was minimal in style but at the same time modern and fresh.
 My inspiration came from the traditional Japanese ikebana style.
 I did two things that were unexpected.
 First, I manually opened the tulip petals, completely changing the traditional look of closed tulips.
 I think most people will get a kick out of that once they realize that these are actually tulips.
 Second, I used tulips that were dyed brown, which creates these very interesting veins throughout.

-For floral styling tips for the arrangement above, see Monica Delgado’s tutorial at the end of this post.
+For styling tips for the arrangements above, see Monica Delgado’s floral tutorial at the end of this post.

 “I like to have elements that are unexpected and even whimsical.
 My favorite thing is when floral art inspires a moment of delight.” — Monica Delgado

 Materials: cymbidium orchid, carnation, burgundy cotinus, ‘Cappuccino’ rose, plumosa fern

 Materials: preserved sun palms, Queen Anne’s lace, foraged palm leaf, ‘Blushing Bride’ protea, Grevillea chamomile.
 Vases: Kuu Pottery (kuupottery.com)

 - ‘Cloni’ ranunculus

 Click the arrows (or swipe if on a mobile device) to see more

 1 | Place floral pins in each of the two vessels, secured to the bottom with a nickel-size piece of floral putty; add the chicken wire cut to fit inside.
 Put two pieces of floral tape over each cage to secure the wire, and add water.